Leo Sirota: Japan and rising international tensions

 On September 18, 1931, the Mukden Incident occurred, which initiated a chain of events that ultimately led to the Second Sino-Japanese War and Pacific War.
 Sirota and his family were untouched by political events at first, but they began to encroach into their lives as the 1930s progressed.
 Sirota's home was located near an Imperial Japanese Army barracks; when the 2-26 Incident occurred in 1936, soldiers stood guard in front of his house.

-Early Shōwa era Japan treated its residents of Jewish descent equally as other foreign residents.
+Early Shōwa-era Japan treated its residents of Jewish descent equally as other foreign residents.
 Sirota himself commented to the European press that Japan was "generous" to its Jewish residents and that the country "would never discriminate against them or restrict their freedom".
 This began to change in March 1938 with the Anschluss, which resulted in Sirota's Austrian citizenship becoming German.
 In November of the same year, the Japan-Germany Cultural Agreement (日独文化協定), which commemorated the Anti-Comintern Pact of 1936, was signed.
 When it was enacted, Germany heavily pressured Japan to dismiss all musicians of Jewish descent from official posts.
 A German representative at the time told the Japanese press that it was "regrettable that music in Japan is dominated by the Jews".
-Policy changes that resulted from the agreement included discouraging inviting any more people of Jewish descent to Japan, excepting those considered "especially useful [...] such as capitalists and technicians".
+Policy changes that resulted from the agreement included discouraging inviting anymore people of Jewish descent to Japan, excepting those considered "especially useful [...] such as capitalists and technicians".
 Initially, Japanese musical institutions resisted firing Jewish staff or removing them from concert programs, including Nippon Columbia which refused to purge its catalog of recordings by Sirota and other musicians of Jewish descent.
 They continued to play in public and teach through the early 1940s.

 In spite of these and the goodwill Sirota had developed, he and his family came under scrutiny.
 His daughter, who attended a German school in Tokyo, was harassed by staff because of her ethnic background.
 She was also given low marks at the end of the school year in 1936 because she had been overheard to have said that the Saarland should have remained a League of Nations mandate, instead of being returned to Germany.
 Sirota transferred her to the American School in Nakameguro the following school year.
 It also resulted in his daughter seeking to continue her studies in the United States.
 Sirota obtained permission for her to do so with great difficulty; he was assisted by Hirota and Joseph Clark Grew, both of whom were personal friends.